Table of Contents

 When you prepare for a renovation, you have an idea of what you want, the style you prefer and how you would like the final decoration to look.
-He has searched magazines, the Internet, and furniture stores to find designs that fit what he wants.
+You would have searched magazines, the Internet, and furniture stores to find designs that fit what you want.

 Now you need to focus on bringing those ideas to life.
-Interior design elements are the tools you have to decorate the room.
+Interior design elements are the tools you have at your disposal, to decorate a room.
 That is, the lines, shapes, textures, colors and space.
 Combining them well you will get a “magazine” room.

 Let’s see what each of these elements is about before learning how to implement them.